randyjap/mega-man/README.md

 **Day 1**: Setup all necessary Node modules, including getting webpack up and running and `Howler.js` installed.

 Create `webpack.config.js` as well as `package.json`.
 Write a basic entry file and the bare bones of all 3 scripts outlined above.
 Learn the basics of `Howler.js`.
-Goals for the day:

 - Get a green bundle with `webpack`
 - Learn enough Canvas to animate a sprite